 - As children of light.

-As we study the Word we’re confronted with truth and the hope is to apply those truths and line up my thinking with God’s Word.
-The hope always is transformation and it comes about by renewing our minds (Romans 12:1-2).
+As we study the Word, we’re confronted with truth, and the hope is to apply those truths and line up my thinking with God’s Word.
+The goal always is transformation, and it comes about by renewing our minds (Romans 12:1-2).